-Prescription drugs and medicines covered under your medical benefits include:
+Prescription drugs and medicines that may be covered under your medical benefits include:

 Drugs and Biologicals.
 Drugs and biologicals approved by the U.S. Food and Drug Administration.
 This includes such supplies as serum, vaccine, antitoxin, or antigen used in the prevention or treatment of disease.